COVID-19: Record increase in cases pushes tally nearer to 40,000; Recoveries cross 10k

 To mitigate hardships faced by the bottom of the pyramid, the government in late March had announced a Rs 1.7 lakh crore stimulus package comprising free foodgrains and cooking gas to poor and cash doles to poor women and elderly.
 Sources said a second dose of relief measures is expected soon for the poor along with a stimulus package for India Inc. At least 1,233 people have died due to COVID-19 so far across the country, including 71 deaths in the last 24 hours, the evening update by the Union Health Ministry showed.

 The 5 PM update also showed the total number of confirmed COVID-19 cases rising to 37,776, after a record jump of 2,411 cases in the last 24 hours.
 However, a total of 10,017 people have recovered, resulting in a recovery rate of 26.52 per cent.
 Nearly 10 lakh tests are said to have been conducted so far across India.
-However, a PTI tally of numbers reported by different states and union territories, as of 9.45 PM, showed that at least 39,321 people have got infected so far across the country, with 1,316 deaths and 10,222 recoveries.
+However, a PTI tally of numbers reported by different states and union territories, as of 11.15 PM, showed that at least 39,705 people have got infected so far across the country, with 1,319 deaths and at least 10,222 recoveries.

 Maharashtra alone reported 790 new cases, including 547 in Mumbai, taking the state's overall tally to 12,296, while its death toll also rose by 36 to 521.
 In Gujarat also, 333 more tested positive, including 250 in Ahmedabad, to take the state's tally to 5,054.
 The state also reported 26 more deaths, including 20 in Ahmedabad alone, taking the overall toll to 262.